Willie169/LinuxAndTermuxTips/Quartus Prime Lite.md

 25. Click the downside triangle beside the symbol of 3 input/output pins with `in` on it.
 26. Choose `Output` and place an output pin on the block diagram.
 27. Click the symbol of a thin wire in the shape of L rotated 180 degrees.
-28. Long-press and move from the output of the AND gate to the output pin to place a wire to connect them.
+28. Drag from the output of the AND gate to the output pin to place a wire to connect them.
 29. Click the save symbol.
 30. Click `Save`.
 31. Click the right-sided triangle symbol to start compilation.